 If you think Harden investors did well, then you will be shocked at what Chef Curry investors made out with.
 From the first sale to the last sale, investors saw an unheard of 3736% profit.
 The 2019 value displayed is an average of sales.
 What is even crazier is the most recent buy-it-now sale went for $55,000.

 I mean, how does that happen?
 Well, I’ll tell you.
 First you win an MVP, then an NBA Finals, then an unanimous MVP, then your team signs Kevin Durant and win two more Finals, then to top it all off, you sign a five-year deal worth $201 Million.
 Oh, and you become the second most recognizable basketball player on the face of the earth.

-Both cards saw out of this world price increases, but it came with massive amounts of production and hardware.
+Both cards saw out-of-this-world price increases, but they came with massive amounts of production and hardware.
 In the long run, if you pick the right player, you can make an absolute killing.
 NT RPAs are THE top long-term investment choice.